 The Williams College Retirement Income Plan (the “Plan”) is a “defined contribution” pension plan.
 A percentage of the participant’s salary (the defined contribution) is put in an account designated for retirement income purposes.
 These contributions earn investment returns (see “Investment Options” immediately below).
-The total amount of accumulated contributions and earnings during the course of the participant’s career largely determine the size of the participant’s pension income.
-This summary is effective beginning July 1, 2007 for participant’s employed on or after that date.
+The total amount of accumulated contributions and earnings during the course of the participant’s career largely determines the size of the participant’s pension income.
+This summary is effective beginning July 1, 2007, for participants employed on or after that date.
 All other participants should consult prior versions of this document.

 Retirement Income Plan Administration